piclas-framework/piclas/docs/documentation/userguide/features-and-models/drift-diffusion.md

 ## Plasma chemistry

 The diffusion coefficient is considered as a scalar in the model.
 However, in the case of streamer discharges, the diffusion tensor can be anisotropic.
-This means that diffusion can occur at different rates in different directions, which would require a tensor instead of a single scalar diffusion coefficient.
+This means that diffusion can occur at different rates in different directions, which would require a tensor instead of a single scalar diffusion coefficient [2].

 Uses *Diffusion-Coefficients* in the SpeciesDatabase.h5 file.